 All professional and paraprofessional employees are paid in twelve equal payments on or about the 20th of each month.
-All employees participating in the direct deposit program can view/print a copy of their Statement of Earnings from the TEAMS Employee Self-Serve site located on the district's TEAMS Application.
+All employees can view/print a copy of their Statement of Earnings from the TEAMS Employee Self-Serve site located on the district's TEAMS Application.
 They may also view their current address, W-4 information, previous years of W-2 forms, and other information.
 Instructions for using the TEAMS Employee Self-Serve program are also available on the district's web portal